 "1.2 For vehicles of categories X and Y, requirements for driver warnings to be displayed shall be read as a requirement for a signal to be sent to the ADS.
 Requirements for visual or audible alarms are not applicable.

-For vehicles equipped with an ADS other than categories X and Y, and whilst an ADS feature is active, a requirement for a driver warning to be displayed shall be read as a requirement for a signal sent to the ADS."
+For vehicles equipped with an ADS other than categories X and Y, and whilst an ADS feature is active, a requirement for a driver warning to be displayed shall be read as a requirement for a signal sent to the ADS.

+Whilst an ADS feature is active, whenever this annex mentions the driver being informed of reagent warnings or reagent inducement system activation, it shall be understood as warning signals sent to the ADS."

 Annex 5, paragraph 2.4.1.3., amend to read: